-this is perhaps the most “mature” papa ghostface album. some of our most disturbingly accessible songs sit alongside some of our most twisted creations. right off the bat, there are four of the most alarmingly “normal” songs ever to show up on a papa ghostface cd, one after the other. filth of your love contains what still feel like some of the best rhyming lyrics i ever wrote, with an ending that sounds like a happy drunken sea shanty. time again is nearly a pop song by our standards, while sinkless man is a bluesy strut that features me slipping into the character of a cynical homeless person. sand paper nicks the bass line from the steve miller song “the joker”, and i’m still not sure why i ever thought that was a good idea. but just between those four songs, there’s some of the best wordplay on any PG cd, and some of the catchiest-but-still-weird-enough-to-stay-interesting music we ever committed to plastic.
+filth of your love is driven by some of the best rhyming lyrics i ever wrote, with an ending that sounds like a happy drunken sea shanty. time again is almost a pop song by our standards, while sinkless man is a bluesy strut, with me slipping into the character of a cynical homeless man. sand paper nicks the bass line from the steve miller song “the joker”. i’m still not sure why i ever thought that was a good idea. but just between those four songs, there’s some of the best wordplay on any PG album, and some of the catchiest-but-still-weird-enough-to-stay-interesting music we committed to plastic.

-piece of crap in your shoe is one of the weirdest PG songs ever (no mean feat), starting out as some kind of warped metal/electronica hybrid on bad drugs and gradually disintegrating into vocal insanity. something pink isn’t far behind, with a demented mid-section that comes out of nowhere. i find it funny how i managed to sound incredibly fucked up on one drug or another, when i had never been drunk or high in my life at the time. the obligatory macabre spoken word piece shows up in the form of what they had was so pure, a tale of high school sweethearts reunited that takes an unexpected turn at the end.
+piece of crap in your shoe is one of the weirdest PG songs ever, starting out as some kind of warped metal/electronica hybrid on bad drugs before disintegrating into vocal insanity. something pink isn’t far behind, with a demented mid-section that comes out of nowhere, mutating the weird energy floating through a monologue that sounds a little like a nervous breakdown set to music (really it was just something i wrote to pass the time when i was supposed to be paying attention in high school parenting class). the obligatory macabre spoken word piece shows up in the form of what they had was so pure — a tale of high school sweethearts reunited that takes an unexpected turn at the end — and it has a sense of purpose and a crafted feeling that sets it apart from our usual “talkies”.

-crawl sounds something like a marching band with electric guitars instead of brass instruments, and i can still remember gord playing my red strat copy and twitching wildly like a man being electrocuted while we were recording it. the long, hypnotic rabbits and leeches has always been one of my favourite tracks, and i probably should have given my sister erin a co-writer’s credit because a few pivotal parts of the song were very heavily inspired by a track the two of us recorded together around this time. but that’s another story entirely. letting go features a mini-song after the fade-out, à la YOU’RE A NATION, with gord playing some very tasty acoustic guitar. there’s even a punk-y hidden track that involves the castration of then-prime minister of ontario mike harris by 911 workers via gunshot wound, followed by a message to the nonexistent papa ghostface fans. those were the days.
+the long, subdued rabbits and leeches has always been one of my favourite tracks, with its moody slow burn gaining momentum as it goes and some of my best bass-playing on the album. and letting go features a mini-song after the fade-out, à la YOU’RE A NATION, with gord playing some very tasty acoustic guitar. there’s even a hidden track that involves the castration of then-prime minister of ontario mike harris by 911 workers via gunshot wound, followed by a message to the nonexistent papa ghostface fans. those were the days.

-even the sequencing of the album was a switch from the norm. instead of just slapping the songs down in the order they were recorded, this time i gave a bit of actual thought to the ebb and flow of things, and arranged the songs accordingly. it would be the only time i would deviate from chronological sequencing on a non-compilation album until the PAVEMENT HUGGING DADDIES EP in 2004.
+all of that combined to form an album that felt more like a cohesive piece of work than anything we’d done up to this point. instead of just slapping the songs down in the order they were recorded, this time i gave some real thought to the ebb and flow of things, as with SHOEBOX PARADISE — arranging the songs based on what felt like it would create the best movement from one track to the next. it would be the last time i would deviate from chronological sequencing on a non-compilation album until the PAVEMENT HUGGING DADDIES EP in 2004 (after which i would never return to the “put the songs on the album as they’re recorded and leave it at that” approach again).

-all things considered, while i initially viewed this album as being kind of patchy, i can’t for the life of me remember why i ever felt that way, and time has revealed this to be some of our very best work, right up there with SHOEBOX PARADISE and YOU’RE A NATION. kind of scary to listen to this and realize we were still the same 16-year-old guys who had recorded the first few papa ghostface albums.
+i thought this album was kind of patchy for the first few years after it was finished. i can’t for the life of me remember why i felt that way. maybe it was because there was more structure in the songs than i was used to hearing on our CDs. whatever it was, time has revealed this to be some of our best work, right up there with SHOEBOX PARADISE, YOU’RE A NATION, and STEW. kind of crazy to listen to this and realize we were still the same 16-year-old guys who’d recorded those first few papa ghostface albums.

 filth of your love